imandra-ai/imandra-docs/notebooks-src/SchoolScheduler.md

 # Representation of classes, families and students

-For the purposes of this demonstration, we assume (without loss of generality) that there are seven years of a primary school, each with 3 classes of 30 students.
+For the purposes of this demonstration, we assume (without loss of generality) that there are seven years of a primary school, each with 3 classes of between 30 and 40 students.
 We randomly populate the school with students and families in such a way as to mimic realistic data.
 The school is full and is comprised of families of 1,2,3 and 4 students.
-We encode each student as a unique identifier `S0` to `S629` and each family as an identifier `F0` to `F308`.
 Each student is mapped to each of 21 classes - `P1A` through to `P7C`.

 # Initial data
 The initial data for this school is represented by various function on the students and families to denote the distribution of families and students to classes.
 We also introduce days `M,T,W,Th,F` to represent days.
 In this instance we solve for the problem of students going one day a week - this is also generalisable according to the specifics of the problem.
-At the time of writing this was realistic according to the social distancing guidelines in schools meaning a class which ordinarily would accommodate 30 children would now accommodate 6 or 7.
+At the time of writing this was realistic according to the social distancing guidelines in schools meaning a class which ordinarily would accommodate 30 children would now accommodate between 6 and 9 depending on the class.

 This csv format data held in [this csv file](https://gist.github.com/ewenmaclean/3040c39c424d7d2f1e43c82f9fff2f06) is stored in the variable `students_csv` and copies the format in which schools already encapsulate their data: